Also known as: Brand manager, Internal producer, Producer, Production manager

 You might also be interested in…

 Being a games publisher or an esports producer, also in the games industry.
-You might also be interested in being a line producer in the film and TV drama industries, a visual effects (VFX) producer in VFX, or a producer in the animation industry.
+You might also be interested in being a producer or a line producer in the film and TV drama industries, a visual effects (VFX) producer in VFX, or a producer in the animation industry.

 Film and TV drama